morukutsu/scrolling101/src/scenes/intro02.md

 [0](play)

-It's easy to understand why the character is always centered:
+To understand why the character stays centered, observe the explanation below:
 ```
-    screenX = worldX + scrollX;                 // the world to screen position formula
+    screenX = worldX + scrollX;                 // "world to screen" coordinates formula
-    screenX = worldX + (640 / 2) - characterX;  // replace scrollX by the computeScrolling output
+    screenX = worldX + (640 / 2) - characterX;  // Replace scrollX by the computeScrolling output
-                                                // but characterX == worldX (true for the entity being "tracked")
+                                                // But characterX == worldX (true for the entity being "tracked")
     screenX = 640 / 2;                          // screenX is constant!
 ```